ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 This works for unsigned loop counters but not for signed loop counters since after 0 they would step to -1, which is not a valid index.
 A drawback of this approach is that in many cases we don't want wrap around and may run our program with `-fsanitize=unsigned-integer-overflow`, and that would trigger on this (indented) wrap-around.

+# Forced To Mix Signed And Unsigned

+Some data is inherently signed.
+Sometimes we need to use such data to compute indices or sizes (citation needed).
+By making the container interface unsigned we force unsigned values upon the user, we make the decision for them.

+Is this more of a problem than the opposite?
+Forcing signed values upon the user?
+It is if the range of the signed type can be assumed to be large enough.
+All not-too-large unsigned values can be represented in a signed value.
+The conversion is safe.
+The same is not true for signed to unsigned.
+There are many reasonable sized negative values that cannot be represented by an unsigned type.

 # Disadvantages Of Signed